 - If you have suffered any visible injury take photographs or we can do that for you.

 - Go to the hospital emergency room immediately.
 Tell the doctor about every area of your body in which you are experiencing pain.
 It is very important to make a record of your injury.

 - DO NOT speak about your case or give any statements to any employees or insurance representatives.
-Do not speak with anyone other than your lawyer.
+Do not speak with anyone other than your trip and fall accident lawyer.

 We have represented clients in both Slip & Fall and Trip & Fall accidents against supermarkets, municipalities, stores, schools, office buildings, restaurants, and shopping centers.

 Get the 1-800-HUR-T911® Dream Team™ on your side and become a member of our family!

 “Knowing I had a team of great lawyers on my side gave me a sense of power and peace of mind.
 They took care of everything for me.
 When a settlement was negotiated, I saw the difference a team of lawyers makes.”